sarahdobson/piv-guides/_userconfig/1_nss.md

 collection: userconfig
 permalink: userconfig/1_nss/
 ---
-If you have to automate the importing of the intermediate certificates into Network Security Service (NSS) for use by Firefox, these are the steps to follow.
+If you want to automate importing CA intermediate certificates into Network Security Service (NSS) for use by Firefox, these are the steps to follow. <!--Needs more context.-->

 ## Prerequisites

 1. Install the Network Security Services (NSS) _certutil_ on your client machines.
 Go to: [Firefox-Add Certs](https://github.com/christian-korneck/firefox_add-certs/releases){target="_blank"}_.
-2. Configure your client machines for PIV login. <!--Should we include a link to the Firefox Playbook here?-->
+2. Configure your client machines for PIV login. <!--Should we say "PIV login with Firefox"?
+We should include a link to the new Firefox Playbook when LaChelle moves Firefox Playbook to Staging.-->

 ## Create a Script To Distribute CA Certificates to NSS